sanservices/microgen/{{cookiecutter.main_domain}}/README.md

 *️ This package contains all business logic.
 It is responsible for data transformation/enrichment and choosing where to fetch necessary data from

-## Notes

-I use expressions like `&[]string{"somestring"}[0]` in bunch of places.
-This expression says: "create a slice of strings and get first element's address"

-There is no way of taking address of constant, kinda `&"somestring" // invalid`, so it is used not to create a ton of variables